DrTTom/CardLogic/README.md

 To manage a collection of stamps, of books or of any kind of "collectible" objects you will find many software solutions.
-Collecting stuff which comes without catalouges, labels or dating is an entirely differnt world.
+Collecting stuff which comes without catalouges, labels or dating is an entirely different world.

 This project is for two purposes: